 A few advantages to establishing an Israeli company

-The primary benefit of established a Limited Liability Company (LLC) is, as the name suggests, a limitation of liability.
+The primary benefit of establishing a Limited Liability Company (LLC) is, as the name suggests, a limitation of liability.
 This means a company’s shareholders cannot incur a liability that exceeds the value of their shares.
-Thus, if the company is in debt, creditors cannot claim reimbursement from shareholders, offering shareholders the necessary security to carry out their professional activity without fearing that their personal assets will be at risk.
-On the other hand, in certain extreme cases such as when the risk is taken by an unwise actor or a premeditated action by the shareholders in order to harm the interests of the creditors, the law allows the court to withdraw this security and use the shareholders assets to reimburse some or all of the debts owed to the creditors.
+Thus, if the company is in debt, creditors cannot claim reimbursement from shareholders, offering shareholders the necessary security to carry out their professional activity without fear that their personal assets will be at risk.
+On the other hand, in certain extreme cases, such as when the risk is taken by an unwise actor or a premeditated action by the shareholders in order to harm the interests of the creditors, the law allows the court to withdraw this security and use the shareholders’ assets to reimburse some or all of the debts owed to the creditors.

 As an independent legal entity, the company has rights and duties and is authorized to carry out numerous legal and financial operations.
 These include the following:

 -Signing a contract

 -Registering as the owner of a real estate property in the land registry cadastre (known as “tabu” in Israel)

 -Opening a bank account